coreos/fleet/Documentation/using-the-client.md

 ### SSH dynamically to host

-The `fleetctl ssh` command can be used to open a pseuto-terminal over SSH to a host in the fleet cluster.
+The `fleetctl ssh` command can be used to open a pseudo-terminal over SSH to a host in the fleet cluster.
 The command will look up the IP address of a machine based on the provided machine ID:

 ```
 $ fleetctl ssh 491586a6-508f-4583-a71d-bfc4d146e996